ShaunFerris/Facebook-Messenger-Analysis/README.md

 ## messenger_analysis_interface.py

-Under active construction, this script provides functionality to take a selection of desired statistics from the user and return a report.
+Under active construction, this script provides functionality to take a selection of desired statistics from the user and return a report in command line.
+This script requires both message_merge.py and facebookchat.py as dependencies.

+### Usage of messenger_analysis_iterface.py

+In the current verision running this module will initiate the file select dialouge.
+The user will be prompted as to wether they need to merge their files before beginning, and will then be prompted to supply one or more file paths.
+If the files are not in the same directory as the scripts, supply the full file path, otherwise just the file name will suffice.
+If a merged file is created it will be created in the working directory.
+Functionality to export it directly to another directory may be added in future.

+Next the user will be prompted to select from a list the stats they wish to extract from the chat record, and the results will be displayed as readable scentences in the terminal window.

+Functionality to export the stats as a text file and create graphical visualisations of the stats is intended for future updates.